nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 own machine or by running your code on a cluster.

 ## The benefits of writing nicer code
-There are many benefits of writing ncier code:
+There are many benefits of writing nicer code:

 - **Better science**: more data, less bugs.
 - **More fun**: spend less time wrestling with R, enjoyment of scientific process.
 Nice code is more fun